EMERGENCY FOOD & SHELTER PROGRAM

 The Emergency Food & Shelter Program (EFSP) was created in 1983 to supplement and expand the work of local social services agencies to help communities with economic emergencies.

-BRAZOS COUNTY, GRIMES COUNTY AND LEON COUNTY have been awarded federal funds made available through the Department of Homeland Security (DHS)/Federal Emergency Management Agency under the Emergency Food and Shelter Program (EFSP).
+BURLESON COUNTY, MADISON COUNTY, ROBERTSON COUNTY AND WASHINGTON COUNTY have been awarded federal funds made available through the State Set-Aside (SSA) process of the Department of Homeland Security (DHS)/Federal Emergency Management Agency under the Emergency Food and Shelter Program (EFSP).

 The following counties have been chosen to receive the following award amounts to supplement emergency food and shelter programs in the counties: